MohamedLahlami/MohamedLahlami/README.md

-# 👋 Hey there, I'm Mohamed!
+# Hey there, I'm Mohamed!

-I'm a **software engineering student** at [EMSI](https://www.emsi.ma/) in Morocco — graduating in **Summer 2026** — and I’m all about building cool things with code and diving deep into how tech actually works.
+I'm a **software engineering student** at [EMSI](https://www.emsi.ma/) in Morocco — graduating in **Summer 2026** — and currently pursuing a **Master in Applied AI** at **Université Côte d’Azur** in France.
+I’m passionate about building meaningful software and exploring how AI can be integrated into real-world solutions.

-I’m currently based in **Marrakech**, where the sunsets are 🔥 and the Wi-Fi... mostly behaves.
+I’m based in Marrakech, where the sunsets are breathtaking and the Wi-Fi... mostly cooperates.

-Also, I somehow have a bachelor's degree in Physics and Automation.🤷‍♂️
+Also, I somehow have a **bachelor’s degree in Physics and Automation**. 🤷‍♂️

 ---

-## 🧠 A Bit About Me
+## About Me

-I'm a curious and motivated dev who enjoys understanding how things work and getting a feel for what’s going on behind the scenes.
-Whether it's figuring out why something's broken or experimenting with a new framework, I like to dig in and learn as I go.
+I’m a curious and motivated developer who loves understanding how things work and experimenting with new technologies.
+Over the past years, I’ve built **full-stack applications, APIs, and SaaS platforms**, both solo and in teams during internships.

-Over the past few years, I’ve worked on a variety of projects, some on my own, others with classmates and teams during internships.
-I've built full-stack apps, played with APIs, wrangled some databases, and tackled bugs that definitely kept me humble.

-Lately, I’ve been really interested in where AI is heading and how I can be part of building useful, human-friendly tech around it.
+I’m particularly excited about **AI and machine learning** — not just as buzzwords, but as tools to **create practical, human-friendly solutions**.
+I want to contribute to projects that drive the **adoption and integration of AI** in real products.

 ---

-## 🧰 Tech Stack & Tools
+## Tech Stack & Tools

-### 💻 Languages
+### Languages

 ![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)